zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 - visit the http://127.0.0.1:5000/
 - visit the site in the presentation mode at: http://127.0.0.1:5000/presentation?transition=concave#/

-## regression models
+## Regression Models

  We are using the data from [UCI Engineering Department](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) to create a credit card default prediction model.
 There are 24 variables in our regression models.
 We use combined of 4 regression models:
-- logistic regression model
+- Logistic Regression Model
-- decision tree model
+- Decision Tree model
-- Random Forest model
+- Random Forest Model
-- Naive Bayees model
+- Naive Bayees Model

+## Next Step

+Improve the prediction model by implying Netural Network models.
+Adjust parameters to improve the accuracy

 ## Team